At a Glance

 - Professional behaviors (punctuality, attendance, attire, personal interactions with patients or health care team, etc.)

-^Compiled by the APU premedical advisor based on a survey posted on the American Medical Association website.
+^Compiled by the APU premedical major advisor based on a survey posted on the American Medical Association website.